Frequently Asked Questions

 How will you pay for your startup costs?
 If someone is helping you with your startup costs, how will you pay that person back?

 How will you advertise/market your business before the fair?

 At the end of the fair, how will you determine if your business was a success?

 What if someone else has the same business idea?

 Two cupcake businesses?
 Not a problem.
 In general, we will let market forces play out, though we will let later entries know if another applicant has a similar idea so the later entrant can decide what to do.

 How will the fair be set up?

-The fair will be an outdoor event in the parking lot area, in front of The Melting Pot.
+The fair will be an outdoor event in the parking lot area.
 Tents and/or table cloths will not be provided.
 We are not able to accommodate businesses requiring electricity.
 We will however, provide 1 table (6 ft long) and 2 chairs.

 Will electricity be available?